evgenyneu/evgenii.com/blog/_posts/2020-08-01-two-galaxies.md

 ## Calculating initial positions of stars in one galaxy

 Let's return to our `galaxyStarsPositionsAndVelocities` function.
-Remember, we are inside a loop and want to calculate positions of stars for a single ring.
+Remember, we are inside a loop and want to calculate initial positions of stars for a single ring.
 We have already calculated the total number of stars `numberOfStars` in that ring.
 Now we want to go over all stars in the ring and calculate their positions.
 We start with another a loop:

 ```JavaScript
 // Loop over all the stars in the current ring